Search for anything...

 Features

-• CAPABILITIES: This KVM Switch Dual Monitor DisplayPort helps you to Hook up 2 computers or laptops to share one set of keyboard, mouse and dual extended or mirrored monitors, with 2 extra high speed USB 3.0 hub ports for more peripherals; Perfect for IT specialist, gaming, multi tasks and WFH (work from home);
+• CAPABILITIES: This KVM Switch Dual Monitor DisplayPort helps you to Hook up 2 computers or laptops to share one set of keyboard, mouse and dual extended or mirrored monitors, with 1 extra high speed USB 3.0 hub port for sharing USB peripheral; Perfect for IT specialist, gaming, multi tasks and WFH (work from home);

 • COMPATABILITY: Cross supports most major operation systems like Windows, Linux, Mac and more; also support switch between devices without keyboard and mouse like DVR and NVR; Support webcam, speaker / headphone and microphone;

-• SWITCH METHODS: Supports more switching methods than others to meet with different needs, including keyboard hotkeys, mouse hotkeys, push button, wired remote and auto scan; switching only takes 2 or 3 seconds after first set-up;
+• SWITCH METHODS: Supports more switching methods than others to meet with different needs, including keyboard hotkeys, mouse hotkeys, push button, wired remote and auto scan.

 • WARM REMINDER: Adapters will be needed if your computer does not have dual DP outputs, powered HDMI to DP or USB C to DP adapters are preferred; This DisplayPort KVM switch does not support EDID emulation so the desktop locations may change upon switching and boot-up.